alicelee1/ad_care/README.md

-v1. multi agent care-ad system
+care-ad, a multi agent system for ad prediction. v1

 1) train the classifiers